Mizan Zainal Abidin of Terengganu: Early life and education

-Mizan Zainal Abidin was born at Istana Maziah in Kuala Terengganu, the eldest son of Sultan Mahmud Al-Muktafi Billah Shah by his second wife, Sharifa Nong Fatima Alsaggof.
-Sharifa's family is of Arab descent, from Sayidd Omar Aljunied (her maternal great-grandfather), one of the modern pioneers of Singapore.
+Mizan Zainal Abidin was born at the Istana Al-Muktafi in Kuala Terengganu, the eldest son of Sultan Mahmud by his second wife, Fatimah Sharifah Nong Alsagoff binti Abdillah.
+Sharifah's family is of Arab descent, from Sayid Omar Aljunied (her maternal great-grandfather), one of the modern pioneers of Singapore.

 Mizan Zainal Abidin studied at Sekolah Kebangsaan Sultan Sulaiman and Sekolah Menengah Sultan Sulaiman, Kuala Terengganu.
 He went overseas to study at the Geelong Grammar School in Geelong, Australia.
 In 1988, he completed his undergraduate studies at US International University-Europe (now called Alliant International University) in London, earning a B.A. in International Relations.

-Mizan Zainal Abidin participated in the military course PRE SMC (E) 33 at the Army School of Languages from 1982 to 1983.
-He then studied the military course SMC 33 at Royal Military Academy Sandhurst in England, successfully completing the course as Cadet Officer on 9 December 1983.
+Mizan participated in the military course PRE SMC (E) 33 at the Army School of Languages from 1982 to 1983.
+He then enrolled in the military course SMC 33 at Royal Military Academy Sandhurst in England, successfully completing the course as a cadet officer on 9 December 1983.

-Career before becoming Sultan
+Early career

-On 15 September 1981, Tuanku Mizan was appointed as Assistant Land Levy Collector, working for a period of about a year at the District Land Office in Kuala Terengganu, prior to his departure overseas to attend the military course in England.
-Tuanku Mizan's next appointment in 1988 was as State Administrative Officer at the State Economic Planning Unit (UPEN) in Wisma Darul Iman, Kuala Terengganu.
-Besides working for UPEN, Tuanku Mizan was also Assistant District Land Officer at the Kuala Terengganu District Land Office.
+On 15 September 1981, Tengku Mizan was appointed as Assistant Land Levy Collector, working for around a year at the District and Land Office in Kuala Terengganu, prior to his departure overseas to attend the military course in England.
+Mizan's next appointment in 1988 was as a State Administrative Officer at the State Economic Planning Unit (UPEN) in Wisma Darul Iman, Kuala Terengganu.
+Besides working for UPEN, Mizan was also seconded as an Assistant District Land Officer at the Kuala Terengganu District and Land Office.

-Sultan
+Crown Prince of Terengganu

-Mizan was appointed the Yang di-Pertuan Muda of the State of Terengganu on 6 November 1979.
-On 20 October 1990, he was appointed the Regent of Terengganu to 8 November 1990.
+Mizan was appointed the Yang di-Pertuan Muda (Crown Prince) of Terengganu on 6 November 1979.
+On 20 October 1990, he was appointed the Regent of Terengganu until 8 November 1990.

-From 1991 to 1995, Mizan was President of the Council for Islam and Malay Culture of Terengganu.
+From 1990 to 1995, Mizan was President of the Council for Islam and Malay Culture of Terengganu.

+Sultan of Terengganu

-Mizan became the youngest ruler of a Malaysian federal state when he was appointed as the Sultan of Terengganu on 15 May 1998 following the death of his father, Sultan Mahmud.
+Mizan became the youngest ruler of a Malaysian federal state when he acceded as the Sultan of Terengganu on 15 May 1998 following the death of his father Mahmud.
 Mizan was crowned as the 17th Sultan of Terengganu on 4 March 1999.